 to choose your actions and responses appropriately.
 For example, I had a client who would always tighten up whenever a colleague appeared to be walking towards him.
 It was a conditioned response from previous conflicting encounters and started to become an automatic response – in other words, no interactions were needed; mere proximity would trigger the reaction.
 When he realised this, everything changed because he asked himself

-2. Evaluate your environment.
+if there was really a need to tense up.
+Habits can be rewired. - Evaluate your environment.
 What sort of attentional resources does your working environment require – internal, external, broad, narrow?

 What are the key distractions or minefields?
 What are the attentional reminders to help you reset?
 Armed with this information you can better prepare for a productive workday.
 Imagine you are a corporate athlete engaged in survival of the fittest in the urban jungle.
-With a game plan built upon well-considered preparation, you will be more likely to succeed.
+With a game plan built upon well-considered preparation, you will be more likely to succeed. - Train your mind with attentional meditation.
+A simple practice is to attend to your breath.
+Observe your breath without changing or

 manipulating it; instead, simply pay attention to the pace and stay with the inhalation and exhalation cycle as long as you can.
 If your mind wanders, recognise the drift and bring your attention back to your breath.
 Try this for 5 minutes a day, 5 days a week.
-I am sure you can afford 5 minutes a day, right?
+I am sure you can afford 5 minutes a day, right? - Oh, and switch off all notifications on your handphone when you need to be in the zone.
+These days, we often find our attention drawn to our phones out of habit, not out of necessity.
+If it’s that urgent, let them call you and make that a form of communication practice at work.

 Where we place our attention determines our perception, and our perception determines our attitude and altitude.
 Attentional intelligence offers a clear competitive advantage that is accessible to all, but you have to want it and you have to work at it.
 So why not start carving out your competitive advantage today!